-The Matching Gift Program was established to encourage workplace giving and to inspire all to be more philanthropic.
+The Matching Gift Program was established for Dick's employees and family members to encourage giving and to inspire philanthropy.

 Eligible contributions will be made to charitable organizations that hold themselves to the highest moral and ethical standards and whose values are consistent with the values of the Richard M. Schulze Family Foundation.
 Eligible contributions will be matched 1-for-1.
 Eligible recipient organizations must:

 - have a current ruling from the Internal Revenue Service that they are tax-exempt under Section 501(c)(3) and are classified as a public charity under Section 509(a)(12), (2) or (3) of the Internal Revenue Code (other than a Type III supporting organization), or